-Children will deepen their understanding of the learning challenge by producing a range of linked writing.
-They will revisit their story writing skills, beginning by using description to keep their reader interested and in suspense, writing spooky stories about being trapped in a mill.
-The children will also have a focus on editing and redrafting their writing through working with their learning partner.
-Following a visit to Sunnybank mills, the children will use their history knowledge to write a diary entry from the point of view of a mill worker.
-In addition to this, the children will explore spelling rules and patterns in regular spelling lessons.
+In Autumn 1, the children will use the Industrial Revolution as the context for all of their writing beginning with creating a diary entry about a child mill worker.
+They will then interweave setting and character descriptions with paragraphs focused on speech punctuation and a final diary entry to write a spooky tale about their diary character becoming trapped in a mill.
+Additionally, the children will also have a focus on editing work using COGS.
+Our spelling lessons will focus predominantly on homophones and prefixes in this half term with the children consolidating their spelling through the use of Spelling Shed.
 Handwriting is, as always, a strong focus for us at Springbank and children are given short and frequent sessions to practice different letters and joins.
-We are very excited about our class book this half term which is “The Lost Thing” by Shaun Tan and the children will also have lots of reading opportunities throughout the week, including independent reading sessions in small groups, whole class reading comprehension lessons, individual reading to an adult and whole class quiet reading where children can lose themselves in a book.
+We are very excited about our two class books this half term.
+We will start with “The Lost Thing” by Shaun Tan.
+This book allows the children to revisit their reading skills by looking at both pictures and short paragraphs to infer meaning behind an author’s actions.
+Our reading lessons, will then focus on non-fiction and poetry for the rest of the half term.
+Our second book is “Cogheart” by Peter Bunzl, this story is set at around the same time as the Industrial Revolution and it will be read as a story for pleasure book.
+The children will also have lots of reading opportunities throughout the week, including independent reading sessions in small groups, whole class reading comprehension lessons, individual reading to an adult and whole class quiet reading where children can lose themselves in a book.
 We endeavour to ensure all children at Springbank have a natural love for reading so please continue to support your child with this at home.

-After a long summer break, we will begin the year recapping and consolidating the children’s knowledge surrounding place value, focusing on the value of a number and developing a sense of worth of number.
-Once this unit has been covered we will extend the children’s formal methods for addition and subtraction.
-Children will use a range of practical resources to play and develop their understanding before moving onto the column method to add and subtract money including decimals.
+We will begin the year recapping and consolidating the children’s knowledge surrounding place value, focusing on the value of a number and developing a sense of worth of number.
+Once this unit has been covered, we will extend the children’s formal methods for addition and subtraction.
 To deepen their learning, children will always be given opportunities to explore what they have learnt in different contexts such as puzzles or word problems where they need to think outside the box and think logically and systematically.
-The children will have the opportunity to develop their understanding of Roman numerals and ideas around where place value developed in history.
-Children will explore larger numbers and decimals and sort them using their knowledge of place value.
-Practising times tables and number bonds will be ongoing and children will enjoy lots of fun and frequent activities to ensure they know these important maths facts, such as songs, games in class, computer-based games on the iPad and ‘good old chanting!’
+The children will also have the opportunity to develop their understanding of Roman numerals and ideas around where place value developed in history.
+The children will also explore larger numbers and sort them using their knowledge of place value.
+Practising times tables and number bonds will be ongoing and children will enjoy lots of fun and frequent activities to ensure they know these important maths facts, such as songs, games in class, TTRS and Hit the Button and ‘good old chanting!’
 Please continue to support your child with this at home as it is a fundamental part of mathematics and it equips children with the mental skills necessary to solve a wide range of calculations and problems.

 This half term the science question is ‘Is there sound in space?’
 This exciting topic looks at the science of sound.
 The children will learn about different sources of sound, volume and pitch.
 They will look at sound waves and will develop an understanding of how these impact their hearing.
 The children will experience how the vibrations that cause sound waves, grow fainter with more distance and how this affects volume.
 There will be lots of opportunity for child-led investigation, experimenting and hands on learning as part of this topic.